hepplerj/Dissertation/introduction.dissertation.Heppler.md

 Ecology of an Urbanized California Valley: Wetlands and Woodlands in the Santa Clara Valley," *Landscape Ecology* 22 (December 1, 2007): 110--115.

-[^cf32]: Friedly, "This Brief Eden," 20.

 [^cf33]: Muir notes the appearance of orchards, wheat fields, vineyards, and alfalfa meadows.
 Muir, *John Muir*, 96.

-[^cf34]: By the 1920s, Santa Clara Valley led the state in fruit production, drying, canning, and packing, providing a range of products such as cherries, prunes, apricots, pears, peaches, plums, and apples.
-By 1930, Santa Clara County produced between one-third to one-half of the world's prune supply.
-Glenna Matthews, *Silicon Valley, Women, and the California Dream: Gender, Class, and Opportunity in the Twentieth Century* (Stanford: Stanford University Press, 2002), 18; Cecilia Tsu, *Garden of the World*, 17.

-[^cf35]: Edward N. Torbert, "The Specialized Commercial Agriculture of the Northern Santa Clara Valley," *Geographical Review* 26 (April 1936): 247---263.

-[^cf36]: Edith Brockway, *San Jose Reflections: An Illustrated History of San Jose, California and Some of Surrounding Area* (Campbell, Calif.: Academy Press, 1977), 132--133.

-[^cf37]: Quotes from Tsu, *Garden of the World*, 3--4. *Picturesque San Jose and Environments: An Illustrated Statement of the Progress, Prosperity, and Resources of Santa Clara County, California* (San Jose: H. S. Foote and C. A. Woolfolk, 1893), n.p.; *The Progressive City Beautiful: Santa Clara* (Santa Clara Chamber of Commerce, n.d.); E. Alexander Powell, "The Valley of Heart's Delight," *Sunset* 29 (August 1912), 120.

-[^cf38]: Quoted in Tsu, *Garden of the World*, 17.

-[^cf39]: Aaron Sachs, "Virtual Ecology," *World Watch*, 15.

-[^cf40]: Tsu, *Garden of the World*, 6.

-[^cf41]: Sachs, "Virtual Ecology," 16.

 [^cf42]: Stegner quoted in Friedly, "This Brief Eden," 8.